15 Must-Have Items for the Best Road Trip

 This can also be stressful, especially for the person driving!

 While you have phone or wifi reception, the ever-wonderful google maps via a smartphone or tablet is always handy.
+Just remember to get a good holder or stand so the driver can focus on where their going.

-Once you get out of towns and into more rural areas however signals can drop out, so you’ll need to have a back-up.
+Once you get out of towns and into more rural areas however signals can drop out, so you’ll need to have a back-up

-In this instance, consider investing in a GPS system.
 It may seem like a big outlay, but believe me, you’ll certainly feel like you’ve got your money’s worth after no time at all.

 If buying a GPS is a little out of your budget however, then consider hiring one instead – many rental companies now offer this service.